smartcontractkit/functions-hardhat-starter-kit/README.md

 ## Modifying Contracts

 Client contracts which initiate a request and receive a fulfillment can be modified for specific use cases.
-The only requirements are that the contract sucessfully calls *sendRequest* in the *FunctionsOracle* contract and correctly implement their own *handleOracleFulfillment* function.
+The only requirements are that the contract successfully calls *sendRequest* in the *FunctionsOracle* contract and correctly implements their own *handleOracleFulfillment* function.
 At this time, the maximum amount of gas that *handleOracleFulfillment* can use is 300,000.
 See *FunctionsClient.sol* for details.

 ## Simulating Requests